 Short Term Results and Follow-Up Treatment

 The patient was seen in follow-up one month after his initial injections at which time he underwent a bone marrow concentrate booster injection to both his L5-S1 disc as well as his left Achilles tendon tear.
-On admission that day the patient reported 50% improvement in his pre-procedural pain scores.
+On admission that day the patient reported an improvement in his pre-procedural pain scores.
 He was directed after his procedure to advance his activity levels as tolerated to include training that slowly included impact and twisting maneuvers.
 He tolerated the advances in training without difficulty.

 Long Term Back Pain Treatment Results